 Ms. Coklas has traveled to London, Vienna, and the United States as a representative of ACS Athens in order to establish affiliations for our graduating students to various universities (including but not limited to Oxford University, New York University, University of Chicago, etc.).
 She deeply appreciates and respects the superb level of education our school provides and will support our students (at any grade level) to achieve their goals and future endeavors.

-This is his fifth year at ACS Athens and he will be teaching ninth grade Biology and Earth & Beyond as well implementing science class for the Youth to Youth program.
+This is his sixth year at ACS Athens and he will be teaching ninth grade Biology, Earth & Beyond, and Health.
 His goal as a science teacher is to help students find at least one scientific fact that amazes them.

 Outside of school Mr. Cramer enjoys being active, playing sports (and watching his beloved sports teams), watching movies, listening to music, traveling, visiting the beach, and reading.